 With easy access to contactless cards, online payment methods and new options like “buy now, pay later”, it’s no wonder people can easily get stuck in financial ruts.
 In a world where “invisible money” is the norm, it’s crucial that parents and guardians educate their children about how to manage their finances from a young age.

 This is even more important when you consider the role smartphones play in our finances today.
 Nearly 3 in 4 Australians (72.4%) use digital payment solutions including their mobile phones.
 Analyses of the Roy Morgan Young Australians survey by the Australian Communication and Media Authority (ACMA) found that almost half (48%) of children aged between 6 and 13 either own or have access to a smartphone.
-Factor in how easy online shopping can be, all they need is access to a credit card or their parents’ banking app PIN and they will have the ability to make instant purchases.
+Factor in how easy online shopping can be.

 The critical moments in life to teach kids about money

 Consider a few pivotal life stages where financial education can be most effective: